kailash-manasarovar/statement/docs/timeline/2024/august.md

 - Someone had intended to kill him decades ago, I guess, and failed, it looked like.
 - The child with him looks exactly like Marie Fielding or Henderson (Zoe BJ's friend) young daughter.
 - I don't notice this at the time although my brain registers it today.
 I had assumed it was his daughter.
-- Marie has two daughters, I met them back in 2012 probably; one was about eight and the other twelve or so.
+- Marie has two daughters, I met them back in 2012 or earlier; one was about eight and the other twelve or so.
 - The photo could have been either of the daughters when they were about eight.
 - A few days later, maybe even the next day, I'm at the thermal baths in Cauterets.
 - This exact same man is sitting in one of the bubble chairs facing my direction.
-- He's a lot older.
+- He's a lot older than his photos.
 - He is sitting in the same [bubbly chair](../2023/august.md#in-the-baths-at-cauterets-with-sandra-rita-diaz) where I told Sandra Rita Diaz I would tame the trumpet teacher.
-- He is with a younger woman with long curly reddish hair.
+- He is with a younger white-skinned woman with long curly reddish hair.
 - The next day, a Monday I believe, I see them both in Lourdes.

 ### Distract and drug activity